jthambly/graalvm-mvn/README.md

 ## Running

-The default entrypoint to the container will be maven using the `mvn` command, and by default the version will be displayed (Example 1).
+The default entry point into the container will be maven using the `mvn` command, and by default, the version will be displayed (Example 1).

 **Example 1: Running Maven**